vertolab/miracue/README.md

 ## General Addon Comments

 The addon uses an always-on, encrypted connection to a server which forwards requests from the paired Alexa.
-In addition, all communication is only one-way (incoming into Kodi) so no sensitive user data is leaving the device.
+In addition, all communication is one-way only (incoming into Kodi) so no sensitive user data is leaving the device.

-To reduce stress on server resources, most processing is done in the addon itself.
+To reduce stress on server resources, most processing is done in the add-on itself.
 This allows the community to overview the implementation and suggest improvements.

 ### Developers
 Feel free to fork this repository, make changes and suggest them as improvements via pull requests.